Hyundai Kona Insurance Rates

 Editorial Guidelines: We are a free online resource for anyone interested in learning more about auto insurance.
 Our goal is to be an objective, third-party resource for everything auto insurance related.
 We update our site regularly, and all content is reviewed by auto insurance experts.

-The average insurance prices for a Hyundai Kona are $1,186 every 12 months including full coverage.
-Comprehensive insurance costs approximately $240 each year, collision insurance costs $446, and liability insurance costs around $364.
-Liability-only coverage costs as low as $416 a year, and high-risk coverage costs $2,572 or more.
-Teen drivers cost the most to insure at up to $4,466 a year.
+Average insurance rates for a Hyundai Kona are $1,186 a year for full coverage.
+Comprehensive insurance costs around $240 a year, collision costs $446, and liability coverage costs around $364.
+Buying just liability costs as low as $416 a year, with insurance for high-risk drivers costing $2,572 or more.
+16-year-old drivers receive the highest rates at $4,466 a year or more.

 Average premium for full coverage: $1,186

-Prices are based on $500 policy deductibles, 30/60 liability coverage, and includes UM/UIM and medical coverage.
-Prices are averaged for all 50 U.S. states and Kona models.
+These estimates include $500 policy deductibles, 30/60 split liability limits, and includes UM/UIM and medical coverage.
+Rates are averaged for all states and Kona trim levels.

-For a driver in their 40's, Hyundai Kona insurance rates range from the cheapest price of $416 for a discount liability-only rate to a high rate of $2,572 for a policy for a high-risk driver.
+For the average 40-year-old driver, prices range go from as low as $416 for a discount liability-only rate to a high of $2,572 for a high-risk insurance policy.

 Use the form below to get customized rates for your location.